shrikarch/assignment4-otp-hangman/README.md

 A total of 100 marks are available:

-50 for a working program (one that passes the tests included here and any others I may run wile grading)
+50 for a working program (one that passes the tests included here and any others I may run while grading)

 10 for a good description of the supervision strategy you use, justifying why it meets the requirements above